aligneddev/JQueryToAurelia/src/angular2/AngularSolarEnergy/README.md

 `ng test` run Karma tests
 `ng e2e` via Protractor (Selenium)

+The first commit with tests passing is 'Both tests are passing! - energy.component configured correctly to run' aa25b9b.

 I like having the spec files next to the component code.

 This seems really complicated with testing coupled to the html of the component, but can allow for testing of the binding and clicks in unit tests.

 from the default energy.component.spec.ts created by the CLI